monsterandy/SEED-Lab-CloudLab-Setup/README.md

   is running properly.
 Here are some useful commands to help you manage the VNC server on the VM:
   ```
   vncserver -list       # List the VNC server sessions
-  vncserver -kill :1    # Kill the session for :1 display
+  vncserver -kill :0    # Kill the session for :0 display
   ```

 ## Step 2 (Option B): Access the VM Using SSH

+(You should already have the access to the VM's SSH according to previous slides, so you can skip this)

 To run VNC, you need to have reasonable bandwidth.
 If your VNC performance is bad, you should switch to SSH.
 You can get by with many of the